ICO2S/sbolstack-client-java/README.md

 template.setDefaultURIPrefix("http://www.bacillondex.org/");
 ```

-This can then be used to make an SBOL entity to be used for searching, fetching or uploading.
+This can then be used to make an SBOL entity to be used for counting, searching or uploading.
 For example:

 ```java